estuary/flow/site/docs/reference/Connectors/capture-connectors/PostgreSQL/neon-postgres.md

 6. In the role creation dialog, specify a role name.
 7. Click **Create**.
 The role is created and you are provided with the password for the role.

-The following CLI command creates a role.
+Alternatively, the following CLI command creates a role.
 To view the CLI documentation for this command, see [Neon CLI commands — roles](https://api-docs.neon.tech/reference/createprojectbranchrole).

 ```bash
 neon roles create --name <role>
 ```

-The following Neon API method creates a role.
+As a third option, the following Neon API method also creates a role.
 To view the API documentation for this method, refer to the Neon API reference.

 ```bash
 curl 'https://console.neon.tech/api/v2/projects/hidden-cell-763301/branches/br-blue-tooth-671580/roles' \